biojs/edu/series/101/03_package_basics.md

 {% hlblock task %}

 Please fill in the missing code inside the for loop so that `snipspector.parse()` counts all homozygous, heterozygous and deleted SNPs.
+Your task is to count the number or homozygous, heterozygous and deleted SNPs per chromosome.
+Note that heterozygous deletions are counted as deletions only, not heterozygous SNPs.
 If you have done a great job your unit test will turn green!

 {% endhlblock %}

-Sample of this format:
+Sample of format:

 ~~~
-[{name: "chrname", homo: 0, hetero: 0, del: 0}]
+[{name: "chrname", homo: 2, hetero: 0, del: 1}]
 ~~~

 7) Verify your solution